Live calculator

 Veterinary CRI calculator

 Convert a continuous-rate infusion plan into drug-per-hour and infusion-rate math.
-Optional dilution inputs show the final bag concentration needed over the planned duration, with a visible arithmetic trail for mg/kg/hr and mcg/kg/min entries.
+Optional bag-preparation inputs support planned duration or fluid-rate setups, with a visible arithmetic trail for mg, mcg, and unit-based entries.

 Drug lookup optional